javierclavijo/TandemCloneBackend/devlog.md

 written so far for those endpoints feels like a workaround.
 I probably should write a serializer exclusively for updating the user's password and make a single view for that.

-[//]: # (TODO: ask mr. Ortega what to do with interest fields --whether I should make them JSONFields) model serializer's data.

 `08/03/2022`

 I made the update controller for the user interests yesterday.
 I'm still not completely satisfied with how I'm handling